Abdelrhman20khaled/Real-Time-Battery-State-Monitoring-with-Data-Logging/README.md

 # Real Time Battery State Monitoring with Data Logging

-A compact and feature-rich ESP32-based battery monitoring system designed for real-time tracking of battery performance, charging/discharging cycles, and data logging with timestamp support.
+A compact and feature-rich ESP32-based battery monitoring system built on a **double-layer PCB**, designed for real-time tracking of battery performance, charging/discharging cycles, and data logging with timestamp support.

 ---